Metrojet Flight 9268: United States

-US President Barack Obama stated, on 5 November, that the US government was taking the incident "very seriously", knowing there was a possibility that there had been a bomb on board the flight.
+U.S. president Barack Obama stated on 5 November that the American government was taking the incident "very seriously", knowing there was a possibility that there had been a bomb on board the flight.

 Charlie Hebdo

 On 6 November, the French satirical weekly magazine Charlie Hebdo published cartoons referring to the tragedy, one with pieces of an aircraft falling on an ISIL fighter with the caption: "Russia's air force intensifies its bombing".
-The cartoon was considered offensive in Russia and a spokesman for President Vladimir Putin called the artwork "sacrilege", and members of the State Duma called for the magazine to be banned as extremist literature and demanded an apology from the French government.
+The cartoon was considered offensive in Russia and a spokesman for president Vladimir Putin called the artwork "sacrilege", and members of the State Duma called for the magazine to be banned as extremist literature and demanded an apology from the French government.

 Lawsuits

-In autumn 2018, a Cairo court reviewed lawsuits filed by relatives of victims of the A321 plane crash, seeking compensation from Russian companies and the Egyptian government.
-Plaintiffs accused officials of negligence that allowed a bomb to be brought on board.
-Each of the thirty families demanded $3 million.
+In Autumn 2018, a Cairo court reviewed lawsuits filed by relatives of victims of the crash who were seeking compensation from Russian companies and the Egyptian government.
+The plaintiffs accused officials of negligence that allowed the bomb to be brought on board.
+Each of the 30 families demanded $3 million.
 The court confirmed Egyptian jurisdiction under international aviation conventions but rejected claims against the government, citing the involvement of "third parties".
-Lawsuits against the airline and insurer were also dismissed due to alleged lack of proof that the victims were on the plane or that plaintiffs were their relatives.
+Lawsuits against the airline and insurer were also dismissed because of a lack of proof that the victims were aboard the plane or that the plaintiffs were their relatives.

-The appeals court combined all claims into one case, recognized procedural violations in the initial ruling, but still rejected the suits on the same grounds.
-Later proceedings were delayed by the pandemic.
-When hearings resumed, the court fined the victims’ Egyptian lawyers $500 for not providing a government investigation report though the authorities had refused to release it.
+The appeals court combined all claims into one case and recognized procedural violations in the initial ruling, but rejected the suits on the same grounds.
+Later proceedings were delayed by the COVID-19 pandemic.
+When hearings resumed, the court fined the victims’ Egyptian lawyers $500 for failing to provide a government investigation report, although the authorities had refused to release it.

-In early 2021, one of the claims against the Egyptian government was sent back for reconsideration, which lawyers described as a small but important breakthrough.
-The case was among over a hundred similar ones filed by victims’ families.
+In early 2021, one of the claims against the Egyptian government was remanded for reconsideration, which lawyers described as a small but important breakthrough.
+The case was among more than one hundred similar cases filed by victims’ families.

 By 2022, hearings continued against both the Egyptian government and the Russian companies.
-The insurer disputed the victims’ identities and family ties, despite previously paying insurance under Russian law.
+The insurer disputed the victims’ identities and family ties despite having previously paid insurance under Russian law.
 The court agreed to summon the airline as a witness.
-Lawyers also held preliminary talks with Egyptian officials on possible settlements, indicating they were ready to accept smaller compensations than originally demanded.
+Lawyers also held preliminary talks with Egyptian officials on possible settlements, indicating that they were ready to accept smaller compensations than originally demanded.

-As of 2025, relatives of the victims have still not received compensation from Egypt, despite almost ten years having passed since the tragedy.
-The cassation court in Egypt recently ruled that the claims of the families must be reconsidered, previous lawsuits seeking compensation from the airline, insurer, and Egyptian authorities were repeatedly denied or delayed.
+As of 2025, relatives of the victims have not received compensation from Egypt.
+The cassation court in Egypt ruled that the claims of the families must be reconsidered, as previous lawsuits seeking compensation from the airline, insurer and Egyptian authorities were repeatedly denied or delayed.